ProSolo/benchmarking_prosolo/analysis_pipelines/README.md

    truth generation within the same workflow.
 2. `Hoell2014`: The pedigree dataset from which to generate the ground truth for `Laehnemann2017`.
 3. `Laehnemann2017`: Five whole exome sequenced single cells and a corresponding bulk.
+4. `Wang2014`: 16 normal single cells and 16 tumor single cells with two corresponding bulk sequencing samples, with ground truth clonal and subclonal variants provided through targeted resequencing validation in the original publication (Supplementary Tables 6 and 7).

 For each dataset (`Dong2017`, `Hoell2014, `Laehnemann2017`), a separate `Snakefile`, `config.yaml`
 and `pipeline.wrapper.bash` exist in the respective subfolders.
 You will have to adjust: